Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

 At high chemical potentials, the phase transition for $L\to\infty$ is of first order in our model.
-However, at finite sizes there is always only a single solution, and the transition is smooth for any finite $L$ as shown in \Fig{Fig:phi_Lfin}.\footnote{Due to the discussed unchanged behavior at $T=0$, the phase transition at vanishing temperature remains sharp and effectively serves as an endpoint.}
+However, at finite sizes, there is always only a single solution and the transition is smooth for any finite $L$, as shown in \Fig{Fig:phi_Lfin}.\footnote{Due to the discussed unchanged behavior at $T=0$, the phase transition at vanishing temperature remains sharp and gives an $L^d/T$ divergence \cite{Binder:1992pz}.}

-This is in contrast with the case when the finite-size effects are implemented in a mean-field model only via momentum space constraints, because it is still based on the minimization of a modified $\mathcal{U}_\eff$, featuring unstable and metastable solutions and a sharp transition.
-A similar smoothing was also recently seen in Ref.~\cite{An:2025kaw} within a different framework.
+A similar rounding of the transition was also recently discussed in Ref.~\cite{An:2025kaw} within a different framework.

-Since the phase transition becomes smooth in our framework, there is also finite-size rounding of the susceptibility at the critical point, and we can investigate the scaling behavior.
-As discussed before, one shall take care of the regular part of the free energy.
-It is sufficient to approximate $f_\mathrm{reg}$ with a linear ansatz,\footnote{One may try to fit $f_\mathrm{reg}+f_s$ in the infinite volume case.
+Since the phase transition becomes smooth in our model, the finite-size effects diminish the susceptibility at the critical point, and we can investigate the scaling behavior.
+As the momentum discretization and the modeled gradient term do not alter the scaling behavior, and their effect is already negligible in the corresponding size range, here we use the simplest scenario with $\mathcal{U}_\eff^\infty$.
+As discussed before, in the case of the chiral condensate, one shall take care of the regular part of the free energy.
+It is sufficient to approximate $f_\mathrm{reg}$ with a linear ansatz,\footnote{One may fit $f_\mathrm{reg}+f_s$ in the infinite volume case.
 In the $T,\mu,h$ parameter range of interest, the linear ansatz works properly.
-Higher order terms give only negligible corrections in $\Phi,~\langle\phi\rangle$, and $\chi$, while terms beyond quadratic order cannot even be fitted reliably.} which brings only a constant $\langle\phi\rangle_c\equiv\langle\phi\rangle|_{T^\CEP,\mu^\CEP}$ subtraction from $\langle\phi\rangle$, while $\chi$---which is anyway dominated by the singular part---is unchanged.
+Higher order terms give only negligible corrections in $\Phi,~\langle\phi\rangle$, and $\chi$, while terms beyond quadratic order cannot even be fitted reliably due to their vanishingly small contribution.} which brings only a constant $\langle\phi\rangle_c\equiv\langle\phi\rangle|_{T^\CEP,\mu^\CEP}$ subtraction from $\langle\phi\rangle$, while $\chi$---which is anyway dominated by the singular part---remains unchanged.
 The obtained finite-size scaling is presented in \Fig{Fig:scaling_CEP} through the $L\to\infty$ critical point as a function of the reduced temperature $t=(T-T_c)/T_c$ scaled with the appropriate power of $L$.
 As discussed in \Sec{Sec:scaling}, since both $h$ and $T$ have overlap with the $\eta$ direction, we need to use the external field-like scaling exponents.
-The results collapse to a single curve, which shows scaling is for $L\gtrsim 100~\text{GeV}^{-1}\approx 20~\text{fm}$.
+The results collapse to a single curve, which shows scaling for $L\gtrsim 20~\text{fm}$.
 For these sizes, the shift in the transition temperature is negligible, while for $L\lesssim 20$~fm, the finite-size effects emerge.